We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 Then I’d bring tomato rice to school, and people would look at me weird.
 We never had a peanut butter jelly sandwich.
 It was just so funny.

-As any immigrant child, you only are given a few options.
+As any immigrant child, you are only given a few options.
 I mean, for my generation at least.
 It was either doctor or engineer.
 That was it.
 I didn’t want to do engineering.
 I thought that medicine would be really fantastic for me because I was super empathetic.

 Initially, it was just because those were my only two options, I never thought I could do anything else.
 But during my undergraduate years, I really fell in love with it.
-I actually thought I wanted to do pediatrics or maternal and child health
+I actually thought I wanted to do pediatrics or maternal and child health.

-After I graduated undergrad, I went ahead and got a Master’s in clinical research and biostatistics in Texas, and I thought that I wanted to do something more in helping women, their health, and their disparities.
+After I graduated undergrad, I went ahead and got a master’s in clinical research and biostatistics in Texas, and I thought that I wanted to do something more in helping women, their health, and their disparities.
 I felt like I could give back a lot to the minority women’s community.

 While I was doing that, I was applying to medical schools.
 I was like, “This is great.
 I can do this.”
 But I didn’t get in.
 I didn’t get in on my first or second try.
 So on my third try, I was 22 years old.
 There was a lot of pressure and I was a really good student, but for some reason, I just couldn’t get in.
 I would do great, get interviews, but then I wouldn’t get selected.